anagomesdesign/personal-page/assignments/03-lets-style.md

 ```

 Once you open the `<div>` tag, you are no longer writing JavaScript code.
 You are writing HTML.<br/>
-As such, whe you write something like this, you will receive an error:
+As such, if you write something like this, you will receive an error:
 ```jsx
     export default function MyComponent() {
         return(